 How Much Do Wedding Dress Alterations Cost?

 If you've ever wondered what wedding dress alterations cost, you've come to the right place.
 Here's the sitch: The dress you say "yes" to in the wedding dress salon likely isn't the exact same dress you'll wear as you walk down the aisle.
-Chances are, your wedding gown will go through a number of changes from the time you buy it to when it's ready for you to wear it.
-According to Melissa Lynn Oddo, owner of deMelis Atelier and founder of Stitched Collective, "when wedding dresses are ordered, it is atypical that a person will fall exactly into the designer's size chart so alterations to one of more areas of the dress are to be expected."
+Chances are, your wedding gown will undergo a number of changes from when you buy it to when it's ready for you to wear it.
+According to Melissa Lynn Oddo, owner of deMelis Atelier and founder of Stitched Collective, "When wedding dresses are ordered, it is atypical that a person will fall exactly into the designer's size chart so alterations to one or more areas of the dress are to be expected."
 She goes on to explain that at the very least, most everyone will need some sort of hem and a bustle as well.

-But just how much do these wedding dress alterations cost?
+But just how much does it cost for wedding dress alterations?
 Well, we're breaking down the answer to that question here.
-According to Melissa Lennie, owner of Sew Creative Bridal, "wedding dress alterations cost more than basic alterations on your everyday wear for several reasons," (we'll dive into those reasons later).
+According to Melissa Lennie, owner of Sew Creative Bridal, "Wedding dress alterations cost more than basic alterations on your everyday wear for several reasons," (we'll dive into those reasons later).
 Stick with us as we reveal the average price ranges for some of the most common dress alterations, then head to The Knot Vendor Marketplace to discover your nearest alterations specialist.

 - How Much Do Wedding Dress Alterations Cost?